0100101001010000/PyTechnicalIndicators/README.md

 from PyTechnicalIndicators.Single import moving_averages
 ```

 #### moving_average(prices)

 The simple moving average of a series

 __Parameters:__

-    _prices:_ list of floats or ints with oldest values at position 0 and newest value in position n
+-_prices:_ list of floats or ints with oldest values at position 0 and newest value in position n

 __Example:__
 ```python